Compliance 12 min read · Apr 28, 2026

 What if I miss the three-month registration deadline?

-Register as soon as you realise you have missed it.
-HMRC does not impose a separate penalty purely for late registration, but late registration almost always leads to a late CT600 filing and late payment — both of which carry automatic penalties and interest.
+Register as soon as you realise you have missed it — do not wait until your accounts are ready.
+HMRC does not impose a separate penalty purely for late registration, but late registration almost always leads to a late CT600 filing and late payment, both of which carry automatic penalties and interest that run from the original deadlines.
 The longer you delay, the larger the bill.
+If you have a genuine reason for the delay, you can explain it to HMRC, and where a penalty is later charged for late filing you may be able to appeal if you have a reasonable excuse.

 Is a business bank account legally required for Corporation Tax?